Back to blog

 Audience: The estoppel is for the title company.
 The resale package is for the buyer.

-Legal requirement: Both may be legally required depending on the state, but under different statutes and for different reasons.
+Legal requirement: Both may be required by law depending on the state, but under different statutes and for different reasons.

 Content overlap: Both include assessment amounts and account balances.
 But the resale package goes much further with governing documents, financials, minutes, and insurance information.

-Length: An estoppel letter is typically 1-3 pages.
-A resale package can be 50-300 pages depending on the state and community.
+Length: An estoppel letter is typically 1 to 3 pages.
+A resale package can be 50 to 300 pages depending on the community and the state.

 Do You Need Both?

-Some management companies offer a "bundle" that includes both the estoppel and the full resale package.
-This is usually cheaper than ordering them separately and saves the hassle of two separate requests.
+Some management companies offer a bundle that includes both.
+This is usually cheaper than ordering them separately and saves you from dealing with two separate requests.

-However, there are situations where you might need one but not the other:
+There are situations where you might only need one, though.

-Estoppel only: Refinances (no buyer involved), payoff calculations for short sales, or situations where the buyer has already reviewed documents and just needs the financial clearance for closing.
+Estoppel only: Refinances (no buyer involved), payoff calculations for short sales, or cases where the buyer has already reviewed the community documents and just needs the financial clearance for closing.

-Resale package only: Due diligence before making an offer (some buyers request documents before going under contract), or situations where the title company already has the financial information from another source.
+Resale package only: Due diligence before making an offer (some buyers want documents before going under contract), or situations where the title company already has the financial information from another source.

 State-by-State Terminology